carlignn/carlgaspar-old2/README.md

               - Design
               - Error when cannot connect to the server
               - 1:04:29
+  <Done!> ~ Put no results when no results on search
   <> ~ /tags Design
               - tagCloud? or what?
   <> ~ Check how SEO works